cgarg-tud/GeomAwareLoss/README.md

 For basic code structure, repository from https://github.com/NVlabs/planercnn is used.
 On top of that we provide addtioonal modules for loss functions, utility functions for analysing 3D and 2D data s well as for visual evaluation of depth maps, point clouds and 3D models.

-Input Data
+Input Data : Scannet Dataset Please sign the terms of use as provided by scannet to access test dataset

-Training and Testing
+Training and Testing : For using our loss function, use for loss module

-Inference

-3D Reconstruction
+3D Reconstruction : For normal consistency use depth_recons function in the modules

 **#Updated Code and Data Coming Soon**